cslysy/cslysy.github.io/_posts/2016-04-12-code_formatting.markdown

 - attach it in presentation/blog/book
 - print it

 Moreover, it is a well known truth that code is read much more often than it is written.
 For this reason we should do the best to keep our code in a good shape.

 If all arguments above are not enough Im getting a white flag and give up.
 <a href="http://geek-and-poke.com">
 <img src="/assets/images/code-formatting/code-formatting-art.jpg" style="width:100%; display: block; margin: 0 auto;"/>
 </a>

 Still there? great!
 If you starting to change you mind and like to improve your code formatting please keep on reading.

-## Improve code formatting
+## Code formatting tips

 First of all we need to configure our code editor.